3di-for-openrobotics/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 Record, inspect, and play back topics
 -------------------------------------

-1 Run the turtlesim nodes
+1 Run the Turtlesim nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The topic examples use the ``turtlesim`` package.